GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |structure_annotation-ast-ExprArrayComprehension| replace:: Array comprehension (`[{for x in 0..3; x}]`, `[[for y in range(100); x*2; where x!=13]]` for arrays or generators accordingly).

 .. |structure_annotation-ast-TypeInfoMacro| replace:: Compilation time only structure which holds live information about typeinfo expression for the specific macro.

+.. |structure_annotation-ast-TypeMacro|  replace:: Compilation time only structure which holds live information about type macro.

 .. |structure_annotation-ast-ExprTypeInfo| replace:: typeinfo() expression (`typeinfo(dim a)`, `typeinfo(is_ref_type type<int&>)`)